May 25, 2022 – Fairbanks, Gold Dredge No. 8, Denali National Park, Alaska

-The dredge is partially flooded, so we aren’t allowed to go inside the dredge – a disappointment.
+The dredge is partially flooded, so we aren’t allowed to go inside – a disappointment.
 There are bunkhouses, machine shops, a hydro generation station – complete infrastructure to support the 24-hour a day operation this dredge was built for.
 This was remote wilderness, so this operation had to continue to function without much support from outside.
 The small town of Fox is nearby, where many of the miners and their families lived.

 Later in the afternoon, we board our bus and drive Highway 3 south to Denali, a 2-hour drive.
 We make a stop at the hamlet of Nenana, where there is an historic train station, a grocery store, a bar, and not much else.
 We arrive at McKinley Chalet Resort at about 7PM.
 This is a resort owned and operated by Holland America, so in their usual efficient manner, they are ready for us, so we are quickly assigned our rooms.